 The same process followed this morning as well.
-The pony owner showed up again due to which I think Sohail wasn’t comfortable in coming along.
+The pony owner showed up again.
+Due to this, I think Sohail wasn’t comfortable with coming along.

-The pony owner followed us for a while in pretext of showing us the way.
-I again had to tell him that neither of us was interested in a pony ride and we would rather walk on our own.
-It was only after this that he changed way and let us go while making faces.
+The pony owner followed us for a while on the pretext of showing us the way.
+I again had to tell him that neither of us was interested in a pony ride and that we would rather walk on our own.
+It was only after this that he changed the way and let us go while making faces.

 These guides and pony owners are really the most annoying thing about Gulmarg.
 I mean who would want to sit on a pony when you have such a perfect setting like Gulmarg for a morning walk?

-Anyway, after walking for about 4 kilometers in almost an hour, we finally arrived at a huge disappointment called Strawberry Valley.
+Anyway, after walking for about 4 kilometers for almost an hour, we finally arrived at a huge disappointment called Strawberry Valley.
 Let me post a few pictures of it.

 Yes, this is it.
 As it turned out, Strawberry valley is nothing but a small area in Gulmarg itself where they have a small Strawberry plantation.